alhajee/ckan/doc/maintaining/database-management.rst

 .. warning::

-   This will delete all data from your CKAN database!
+   This will delete all data from your FMLD database!

-You can delete everything in the CKAN database, including the tables, to start from scratch:
+You can delete everything in the FMLD database, including the tables, to start from scratch:

 .. parsed-literal::